catsoften/The-Powder-Toy/Wiki/elements/CLUD.md

 **Description:**  *Cloud.
 Weather depends on ctype.
 (SNOW / WATR / LIGH / LAVA)*

 A gas that everything passes through (like PROT), spawns weather depending on ctype.
-Does not move or be affected by pressure, it's basically a solid even though it's TYPE_GAS.
+Does not move, but is slightl affected by pressure, it's basically a solid even though it's TYPE_GAS.
 THDR can pass through CLUD without detonating.

 #### Ctypes: